 The Company's principal sources of liquidity consist of its existing cash balances, funds expected to be generated from operations and its credit facilities.
-Based upon the Company's current cash balances, its estimates of funds expected to be generated from operations in 2017, and current and projected availability under its credit facilities, the Company believes that it will be able to finance current and planned operating requirements, capital expenditures, contractual obligations and commercial commitments for at least the next 12 months.
+Based upon the Company's current cash balances, its estimates of funds expected to be generated from operations in 2018, and current and projected availability under its current or future credit facilities, the Company believes that it will be able to finance current and planned operating requirements, capital expenditures, contractual obligations and commercial commitments for at least the next 12 months from the issuance of this Form 10-K.